 Yes, an IAS officer career involves frequent time pressure to fulfil his or her everyday duties.

-An IAS officer working hours often gets stretched on various occasions that requires strict actions to maintain law and order and coordinate with the general public.
+IAS officer job working hours often get stretched on various occasions that require strict actions to maintain law and order and coordinate with the general public.

 Weekly Hours of Work

 Min 70 Hours

 The working hours often get stretched on various occasions.

 Steps to become a IAS Officer